odhjustingabriel/odhjustingabriel/README.md

 # 🛡️ Professional Summary

-Computer Science student and aspiring **Cybersecurity Engineer** with a strong interest in secure software development, IAM Systems and defensive cybersecurity.
+Computer Science student with a growing foundation in cybersecurity, secure software engineering, and backend development.

-My experience combines backend software engineering with cybersecurity principles, focusing on designing secure systems rather than simply building functional ones.
-I enjoy analyzing how systems fail, implementing security controls, and developing software that is resilient against modern threats.
+My interests are centered on defensive cybersecurity, particularly network security and Security Operations (SOC).
+Through academic projects, cybersecurity labs, and software development, I have gained experience designing secure applications, developing backend services, and applying security principles to real-world systems.

+I enjoy understanding how systems operate, identifying potential security weaknesses, and building solutions that prioritize resilience, maintainability, and security by design.
+I am currently expanding my expertise in networking and defensive security while preparing for a career in Security Operations.

 ---